amizee/ReviewSyd/README.md

 # ReviewSyd
-A review website for USYD amenities and study locations, and provides a place to advertise tutors.
-Developed in Django and uses an SQLite database.
+A review website for USYD study locations, and provides a place to advertise tutors.
+Developed in Django, JavaScript, and uses an SQLite database.

 External Libraries:
 Bootstrap 5.3.2